johnrolzhausen/global-training-enrollment-system/docs/05-pain-points-and-lessons-learned.md

 **New Requirements:**
 - Manual report that took up to 40 hours to compile needed to be automated.
-- Manual entry to volume reporting tool from the report needed to be automated automated
+- Manual entry to volume reporting tool from the report needed to be automated

 **Challenges:**
 - Various excel sheets in different formats needed to be put into a centralized format.
 - Some of the excel sheets contained password protection which needed to be removed from the attachments.
 Separate emails were sent containing the passwords.
-Removal needed to be done manually.
+These were sent by the same individual who provided the data but up to an hour later.
+Removal of passwords needed to be done manually.
 - Countries were named differently across the different tests.
 - Small changes in worksheet structure would break downstream processes which needed to be fixed manually.